 Active people need engaging things to do.
 The Forest at Duke has endless options that deliver meaningful and memorable experiences and was designed and built to encourage interpersonal interaction.
 Our spaces are open and filled with stimulating art and activity.
 It seems there is always something to do!

 - The art studio houses a pottery kiln and all manner of art supplies and materials.
-Offering plenty of elbow room, storage, and table space to boot, new and seasoned artists are certain to enjoy creating within the studio’s walls.
+Offering plenty of elbow room, storage, and table space to boot, the studio is a comfortable place of inspiration and creation for new and seasoned artists alike.

 - A full service and comfortable place to meet neighbors and savor a meal or sip a cold beverage, our club room, the Taproot, houses a spacious bar, billiards tables, board games, cards, and a large flat screen television.